-All cyberbullying incidents should be reported and responded to.
+All reported cyberbullying incidents should be documented (on Arbor/Safeguard as appropriate) with appropriate actions taken.
 Where the perpetrator is a member of the school community the majority of cases can be dealt with through mediation and/or disciplinary processes.